Unmissable: Ultimate Day Trip to Sumidero Canyon

 At El Tepehuaje you can get professional photos taken, and at the main lookout there are bathrooms, artisanal products, and a small gallery of the work of a local photographer.
 This gallery is a great place to see what kind of birds and wildlife you might expect during your day.

-We then had another car ride to where we would be boarding the boats.
+We then jumped back in the car for another hour to drive to where we would be boarding the boats.
 The road to get there weaves through the tropical rainforest.
 Another pit stop for a toilet break and then you jump on the boat and head off.

-🐊 The wildlife: Immediately you start seeing birds, vultures which all land on an island in the centre of the river, and other birds like pelicans and herons.
+The wildlife: Immediately you start seeing birds, and for a bird nerd like me, this was wonderful.
+There were vultures which all land on an island in the centre of the river, and other birds like pelicans and herons.
 Keep a keen eye out for the Ringed Kingfisher as you might be lucky and see one!
-There are also stops to see families of spider monkeys (definitely the creature I’d be if I wasn’t human) and then a many American crocodiles lining the river banks.
+There are also stops to see families of Spider Monkeys and then a many American Crocodiles lining the river banks.
+Can you tell by the face I’m pulling that I’m freaked out by the crocs?

-🗑️ Challenges with waste: Definitely not a highlight but something we found very interesting.
-As we drove on we started noticing how much plastic filled the river.
+Challenges with waste: Definitely not a highlight, but something we found very interesting.
+As we drove on we started noticing how much plastic and rubbish filled the river.
 The guide explained that during the rainy season the water from the towns washes all the rubbish in and it’s part of their jobs as employees of the National Park to clean it up.
-See my article on this here.
+I’ve written an in-depth article on this topic.
 While there is rubbish (the first croc I saw in the river was of the footwear kind), it does not detract from the overall experience of this place.

 Chiapa de Corzo

 The final stop on the tour was to Chiapa de Corzo, a small town at the end of the canyon.
 At the pier there are a number of restaurants in which the tour group will eat to have lunch.
-If this food is not for you, or you’ve been snacking all day and are not hungry, ask your guide where you can meet the group and at what time.
+If this food is not for you, or you’ve been snacking all day and are not hungry, ask your guide where and at what time you can meet the group and go exploring.

 This was us, so we walked up around the corner, found some fresh mango slices to snack on and walked to the main square.
 The main highlight of the square is the La Pila Fountain, a Moorish style structure that was built in 1562.